 - Offensive Guards accounted for only 1 out of 98 arrests

 There are also clear differences in arrest rates by team.
-Four teams had substantially more arrests in the past year than the NFL average of about 15 arrests per decade.
+Four teams had substantially more arrests than the NFL average of about 15 arrests every 10 years.
 Over the past decade 36 Minnesota Vikings, 29 Tennessee Titans and 28 Cincinnati Bengals and Denver Broncos have been arrested.
 The Arizona Cardinals, New York Jets and San Francisco 49ers had less than half as many arrests as the typical NFL team since 2003.

 It should be emphasized that for NFL players (and all persons arrested), an arrest is only an arrest and does not mean that the player was guilty of the crime for which he had been arrested.